Note: This post is a guest post by Kelly Forst, Marketing Specialist @AWeber

 - Kick it up a notch with conditional content.
 Personalize content within emails without having to create two versions of the message.
 Dynamic email content saves you even more time by showing a particular element of the email just to people who meet a set of criteria.
 Learn more about dynamic email content and dynamic email logic here.

 - Remember who your audience is.
 Personalization only works if you have a deep understanding of who your audience is and what content they need.
 Think of tags as data that help inform your email sending decisions.
 Use that information to send relevant content.

 - Subject lines can make or break your email campaigns.
 How compelling your subject line is can often be the difference between someone opening your message and someone scrolling past it.
 Make sure it’s immediately clear what value readers will get from opening your email in your subject line.
 They need to know something is in it for them if they’re going to spend time reading your message.

 - CTAs that convert.
 Make sure your call to action drives readers toward the action that you want them to take.
-But there’s some tips and tricks that you might want to split test for your audience, like using first person language.
-AWeber found that CTAs like “I’m in!” or “Get my guide” often results in higher click through rates.
+But there are some tips and tricks that you might want to split test for your audience, like using the first-person language.
+AWeber found that CTAs like “I’m in!” or “Get my guide” often result in higher click-through rates.